Simon-Brandt/ShellArgparser/docs/src.md

 #### 6.4.42. `Error arg array 3`

 - ***Description:*** The error that [`ARGPARSER_ARG_ARRAY_NAME`](#659-argparser_arg_array_name) refers to a variable that's not defined.
 - ***Reasons for error:*** The arguments definition must be provided as an array variable whose name is stored in `ARGPARSER_ARG_ARRAY_NAME`.
-If this variable is not defined, the argparser tries to guess how it might have been called by looking for all variable names starting with `"arg"`, but didn't find any match.
+If this variable is not defined, the Argparser tries to guess how it might have been called by looking for all variable names starting with `"arg"`, but didn't find any match.
 - ***Interpolated variables:***
   - `$1`: The variable `ARGPARSER_ARG_ARRAY_NAME` refers to.

 #### 6.4.43. `Error no arg def`

 - ***Description:*** The error that an argument is lacking a definition.
-- ***Reasons for error:*** When reading the arguments definition, the argparser found a definition line giving only an argument name, but no definition corresponding to this argument in the accompanying [`ARGPARSER_ARG_DEF_FILE`](#6510-argparser_arg_def_file).
+- ***Reasons for error:*** When reading the arguments definition, the Argparser found a definition line giving only an argument name, but no definition corresponding to this argument in the accompanying [`ARGPARSER_ARG_DEF_FILE`](#6510-argparser_arg_def_file).
 - ***Interpolated variables:***
   - `$1`: The problematic arguments definition line with the argument.

 #### 6.4.44. `Error arg def id`

 - ***Description:*** The error that the arguments definition in the script lacks the `id` column.
-- ***Reasons for error:*** When parsing the arguments definition from the script, the argparser found the definition lacking the token `id` in the header.
+- ***Reasons for error:*** When parsing the arguments definition from the script, the Argparser found the definition lacking the token `id` in the header.
 - ***Interpolated variables:***
   - `$1`: The [`ARGPARSER_SCRIPT_NAME`](#6537-argparser_script_name) with the problematic definition.

 #### 6.4.45. `Error arg def file id`

 - ***Description:*** The error that the arguments definition in the [`ARGPARSER_ARG_DEF_FILE`](#6510-argparser_arg_def_file) lacks a column, instead giving an unused one.
-- ***Reasons for error:*** When parsing the arguments definition from the `ARGPARSER_ARG_DEF_FILE`, the argparser found the definition lacking the token `id` in the header.
+- ***Reasons for error:*** When parsing the arguments definition from the `ARGPARSER_ARG_DEF_FILE`, the Argparser found the definition lacking the token `id` in the header.
 - ***Interpolated variables:***
   - `$1`: The [`ARGPARSER_ARG_DEF_FILE`](#6510-argparser_arg_def_file) with the problematic definition.

 #### 6.4.46. `Error arg def field count`

 - ***Description:*** The error that in the arguments definition in the script, the lines have differing field counts.
-- ***Reasons for error:*** When parsing the arguments definition from the script, the argparser found a line in the definition having a different number of fields (columns) than the header.
+- ***Reasons for error:*** When parsing the arguments definition from the script, the Argparser found a line in the definition having a different number of fields (columns) than the header.
 Thus, the header fields cannot be mapped to the line's fields.
 - ***Interpolated variables:***
   - `$1`: The [`ARGPARSER_SCRIPT_NAME`](#6537-argparser_script_name) with the problematic definition.
   - `$2`: The current line.